 The Shawshank Redemption (1994)

 An infamous box-office bomb, Frank Darabont’s quietly dignified prison drama movie, The Shawshank Redemption, has gone on to become one of the most widely beloved films of all time.

 Based on the Stephen King novella, Rita Hayworth and Shawshank Redemption, the film tells the story of Andy Dufresne (Tim Robbins), following him from his first day in Shawshank State Penitentiary to the night he makes a miraculous escape.
 Along the way, we see him befriend prison smuggler Red (Morgan Freeman), build a library (it’s more impressive than it sounds), and help the warden embezzle millions of dollars.

 On paper, The Shawshank Redemption seems like a harrowing prison drama in the vein of Midnight Express or Papillon, but it mostly subverts the usual dour cliches and plot cul-de-sacs to tell a story about friendship, hope, and triumph of the human spirit in the most difficult of situations.

 Casablanca, the quintessential cinematic romance, remains an enduring classic and a wonderful monument to the golden age of Hollywood.

-The film follows cynical club owner, and dashing rogue, Rick (Humphrey Bogart) as he’s dragged into WW2 when his former lover Ilsa (Ingrid Bergman) turns up at his club asking him to help her get her husband out of the country before he’s captured by Nazis.
+The film follows a cynical club owner and dashing rogue, Rick (Humphrey Bogart) as he’s dragged into WW2 when his former lover Ilsa (Ingrid Bergman) turns up at his club asking him to help her get her husband out of the country before he’s captured by Nazis.
 The embers of their old romance are soon reignited though, and Rick must decide between what’s right and what he wants.